 I first went to a doctor when my RLS got so bad I hadn’t slept for two weeks.
 I had been prescribed sertraline and, a psychiatric nurse informed me, this can worsen symptoms.

 My GP prescribed Ropirinole, which is also used to help people with Parkinson’s Disease.
-It took a little while to get the dosage right – I was a bit space monkey to begin with – but once we got it right, it was a miracle.
+It took a little while to get the dosage right – I was a bit space monkey to begin with – but once we did, it was a miracle.

 For people who don’t have it, Restless Legs Syndrome is a silly thing.
 But it can cause huge problems to sufferers and their partners.
 If you or anyone you know suffers, please share this story with them in the hope it can help or tell them to check out RLS-UK.

-Do you suffer from RLS?
+Have you suffered from RLS?
 Is there anything that helps you?
-Let us know in the comments below.
+Let me know in the comments below.

 If you’ve enjoyed this, please like and subscribe and share with your friends.